vortexmakes/embedded-project-template/README.md

-# embedded-project-template
+# A template of a basic embedded project
-A template of a basic embedded project
+This template could be used as a starting point when you have to create a new project.